jae1911/gh-bot/README.md

 And then hit Add Webhook.
 You are now good to go!

+### Gitlab

+Go to your repo settings, Webhooks and fill with this data:

+ - URL: your exposed URL, for instance: `https://example.com/gh/gitlab`
+ - Secret token: your generated secret, for instance `72f38e4c61b28f1c9a17868750f48330e47abd12dummy`
+ - Trigger: select events you want to receive

+And then click on 'Add Webhook' and there you go!

 ## Support

 If you need any help, [join the Matrix room](https://matrix.to/#/#home:jae.fi).